shubhamkushwah123/insure-me-app/README.md

-**Deadline:** You have until Thursday evening, 7:00 PM IST, to attempt this project and see how far you can progress.
-A mentor will demo this Capstone project from scratch to the end on Thursday.
-Please make sure to attend the Thursday session.
-Your next session is scheduled for Thursday.
+**Deadline:** You have until Thursday evening, 19th August 2024 7:00 PM CST, to submit the assignment project.
+It is mandatory to submit this project for completion of the training.

 # Project Overview